 Is the treatment painful?

 Chiropractic treatment is usually painless unless there is inflammation in the area.
 In order to make all patients as comfortable as possible and provide the best possible experience our treatments are modified and structured around your individual needs.
-It is perfectly natural for you to feel stiff and/or tired after the initial treatment – this is a natural response to the manipulation of the spine – and, in our experience, every patient responds slightly differently to treatment.
+It is perfectly natural for you to feel stiff and / or tired after the initial treatment – this is a natural response to the manipulation of the spine and in our experience every patient responds slightly differently to treatment.

 How often will I need treatment?